YoungMahesh/syntax-notes/sql/mysql.md

 ORDER BY created_at ASC -- created_at column from transaction-table
 LIMIT 20, 10;

--- count rows in transactions-table
+-- count rows
 SELECT COUNT(*) AS total_count
 FROM transactions;

+-- get sum of all values in column select sum(amount) as total_info1_amt from info1;

 ----------------------------- create rows --------------------------------------